A Leading Intellectual Community

 An advantageous location, a reputation for innovation and impact, and a strong intellectual community make Stanford Law a magnet for leading scholars, legal practitioners, and business leaders who are shaping the field of law, economics, and business, while educating tomorrow’s lawyers, entrepreneurs, and executives.

-By melding theory and practice with high-level dialogue and collaboration, LEB unites law school faculty with educators from Stanford’s other top-ranked schools and departments and with industry and policy leaders.
+By melding theory and practice with high-level dialogue and collaboration, these programs unite law school faculty with educators from Stanford’s other top-ranked schools and departments and with industry and policy leaders.
 Countless scholars outside the law school, from the Graduate School of Business and the Economics Department and School of Engineering to the Hoover Institution and the Stanford Institute for Economic Policy Research, contribute to the intellectual vitality of the law and economics activities at Stanford.
-LEB students also benefit from many opportunities to engage with visiting experts.
+Law, economics, and business students also benefit from many opportunities to engage with visiting experts.

-One measure of the success of LEB is the number of students who go on to academic careers focused on the economic analysis of law.
-Graduates of Stanford’s program have received appointments in the economics departments and/or law or business schools of Columbia, Cornell, Emory, Harvard, London School of Economics, Minnesota, Northwestern, Pennsylvania, Stanford, Texas, University of California at Berkeley, University of Southern California, Wisconsin, and Yale.
+One measure of the success of this program is the number of students who go on to academic careers focused on the economic analysis of law.
+Graduates of Stanford’s law, economics, and business programs have received appointments in the economics departments and/or law or business schools of Columbia, Cornell, Emory, Harvard, London School of Economics, Minnesota, Northwestern, University of Pennsylvania, Stanford, Texas, University of California at Berkeley, University of Southern California, Wisconsin, and Yale.

 Rock Center Studies on Corporate Governance